devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 ### Enhance the IAM rights

-Next you need to enhance the `github-ci` user rights so that they can push to ECR and initiate the deployment to ECS.
+Next you need to enhance the `github-ci` role rights so that they can push to ECR and initiate the deployment to ECS.

 1. Open the AWS IAM service console.
 1. Choose `Roles`.